Automated Backup for SQL Server on Azure VMs

 Important

 Backups happen sequentially during each interval.
 For instances with a large number of databases, schedule your backup interval with enough time to accommodate all backups.
-If backups cannot complete within the given interval, some backups may be skipped, and your time between backups for a single database may be higher than the configured backup interval time, which could negatively impact your restore point objective (RPO).
+If backups cannot complete within the given interval, some backups might be skipped, and your time between backups for a single database might be higher than the configured backup interval time, which could negatively impact your restore point objective (RPO).

 Configure new VMs